Calling Test

 Part 6: When Purpose Feels Impossible

-If you have read this far and still feel lost, hear this:
+If you have read this far and still feel lost, hear this clearly: the fact that you are searching is itself evidence of purpose.

 People without purpose do not ache for it.
 The longing you feel is not a deficiency — it is a compass.
-It means something in you knows you were made for more.
+It means something in you already knows you were made for more.

 If you feel empty, it is because you were made to be full.
 If you feel unfulfilled, it is because you were made for fulfillment.
 If you feel lost, it is because there is somewhere you belong.

 The search is not futile.
 It is the beginning.
+And the One who started this work in you intends to finish it.

 A Prayer for Purpose